 A couple years ago, over the most delicious pizza in Cambridge, I was having a conversation with a Harvard undergrad after one of our workshops.
 His dilemma?
 Consulting vs. Venture Capital.
 He had summered at Bain and was debating between a return offer and a VC offer.
 That’s really the first time we had heard of what seem like really different tracks converging in one person’s experience.
 The reason?
 The paths are really different, but they attract similar types of underlying traits.
 You may be experiencing the exact wrestling match that our friend from Harvard was.
 That’s why, below, we’ve compared and contrasted Consulting and VC.
 Keep in mind: we’re not recommending one or the other, but simply doing a high-level breakdown of both industries.
 Our recommendation on a certain industry would be based on your background, skill set, and career goals.
-If you’re looking for some additional guidance, book a Power Half Hour today.
+If you’re looking for some additional guidance, book a 1 hour coaching session today.

 Without further ado…

 In consulting, you work with large, established, slow-moving organizations.
 However, in VC, someone might have a new idea today, and a product and customer tomorrow.
 There is a rapid change you have to keep up with.
 The benefit to working with established organizations?
 You have visible competitors for competitive benchmarking.
 In the VC world, market research is for markets that don’t yet exist.
 This type of work obviously involves more unknowns; your research is to examine if a company can be a player in a new market.